MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/index.md

 When Credential Guard is enabled, certain authentication capabilities are blocked.
 Applications that require such capabilities break.
 We refer to these requirements as *application requirements*.

-Applications should be tested prior to deployment to ensure compatibility with the reduced functionality.
+Applications should be tested before deployment to ensure compatibility with the reduced functionality.

 > [!WARNING]
 > Enabling Credential Guard on domain controllers isn't recommended.